zzzprojects/docs/entityframework-extensions.net/pages/documentations/logging/log-dump.md

 ### Result

-We outputted the `StringBuilder` text which contains all SQL statements executed in the database.
+We output the `StringBuilder` text which contains all SQL statements executed in the database.